tiktagus/tiktagweb/content/en/blog/releases/roadmap-v0.x.md

 3. Configure tiktag in ~/.tiktag/config.yml, so that you can decide,
     - which S3 compatible object storage service to host the photo, and
-    - which landing URL to generate QR for `titkag poster` feature.
+    - which landing URL to generate QR for with `titkag poster` feature.

 > Hosted version will support configurable QR, so that it points to your landing page or online object of your own interest.